sbabic/swupdate/doc/source/overview.rst

-In fact, it is possible to consider the upgrade procedure as a transaction, and only after the successful upgrade the new software is set as "bootable".
+In fact, it is possible to consider the upgrade procedure as a transaction, and only after the successful upgrade the new software is set as "boot-able".
 With these considerations, an upgrade with this strategy is safe: it is always guaranteed that the system boots and it is ready to get a new software, if the old one is corrupted or cannot run.